pchandra181/PROOF-OF-P-EQUAL-NP/README.md

 # COSS-IS-SAT: A Polynomial-Time Algorithm for SAT and a Proof of P=NP
-# Cross-Mass Velocity & Energy Equation: A Conceptual Scientific Note

 A formal proof and O(1) and O(n)  complexity solution for the N x N and pyramid  SAT problem using the CROSS-IS-SAT algorithm
-## 1. Introduction
-This concept presents a new energy-generation model based on the difference between the velocity vectors of two masses ($m_1$ and $m_2$).
-According to the proposed equation, energy is produced only when there is a difference in velocity and direction between the two masses.
-If no such difference exists, no energy is generated.

 # COSS-IS-SAT: Solving SAT in Polynomial Time
 ## 2. Proposed Equation